pakjiddat/word-predictor/README.md

     Perplexity, accuracy, memory and time taken.
 8.  **ModelPredictor**.
 It allows predicting the next word, given a set of previous words.
-9.  **TextFileProcessor**.
+9.  **Base**.
 The base class for all the other classes.
 It allows provides methods for reading and writing files and processing large text files.

 Information about the package can be obtained using the command line or the package website.
 For example, the command: **?wordpredictor**